 According to industry standards, Revenue Cycle Management (RCM) goes beyond the basic function of billing to comprise claim processing and denial management, patient payments, medical coding and billing, and revenue generation.
-Hence, it will not be an understatement to suggest that RCM is the lifeline of any physician practice.
-Unfortunately, many healthcare professionals mistake RCM as an equivalent to their practice medical billing company.
+Hence, it will not be an understatement suggest that RCM Services is the lifeline of any physician practice.
+Unfortunately, many healthcare professional’s mistake RCM services as an equivalent to their practice medical billing company.

 The revenue cycle begins the moment patient calls to schedule an appointment with the practice.
 The front-desk staff must necessarily be adept in dealing with the new and returning patients.
 In case there is a new patient, it is essential to collect and verify patient insurance and demographic details accurately.
 In case you get these details wrong, your claims will be rejected right away.
 Similarly, for a returning patient, you must check for any change in details and remind them of their past non-payments, if any.